Adam-Color/AppUsageGUI/README.md

 2. Adding user-customizable pause conditions (i.e: the user's mouse hasn't moved for a full minute, time tracking pauses)

-3. Add ways to analize app usage data in the app
+3. Add ways to analyze app usage data in the app